Time to read: 5 minute read

 - If your resume is poorly formatted or missing key elements, employers may skip over you, or worse, you will be overlooked by the ATS.

 - There are many simple creative resume tips to follow to ensure you feel confident applying to jobs and walking into interviews.

 As a creative professional, your resume is just another way to showcase your skills and eye for design, even within a simple resume design.
-Although sometimes you may have good intentions, some aspects of your resume can come off as unprofessional or worse, a hindrance to your chances of getting through the applicant tracking system.
+Although you may have good intentions, sometimes aspects of your resume may come off as unprofessional, or worse, hinder your chances of getting through the applicant tracking system.

 Content and Placement is Key in Your Resume

 The content of your resume is important.
 Not only do you share your experiences and successes, but this is your chance to effectively optimize your resume for each position.
 Applicant tracking systems look for key terms as well as key information.
 Ensuring the right information is in the appropriate spot will make your resume successful in your job search.
 To make a great first impression on hiring managers and recruiters, follow these creative resume tips to tighten up your materials.